-Key Points: Many questions are received about what compliance with Regulation (EU) 376/2014 actually means.
-This article provides some basic information on some of the key areas where questions are received.
+Guidance on Reporting System Compliance with Regulation (EU) 376/2014 areas where questions are received.
 This covers subjects such as the definitions of mandatory and voluntary reporting, the responsibilities for handling occurrences, reporting timescales, ECCAIRS/ ADREP compatibility and Just Culture.